CDCgov/covid19-forecast-hub/README.md

 The weekly percent of ED visits due to COVID-19 can be found in the `percent_visits_covid` column of the [National Syndromic Surveillance Program](https://www.cdc.gov/nssp/index.html) (NSSP) [Emergency Department Visits - COVID-19, Flu, RSV, Sub-state](https://data.cdc.gov/Public-Health-Surveillance/NSSP-Emergency-Department-Visit-Trajectories-by-St/rdmq-nq56/about_data) dataset.
 Although these numbers are reported in the percentage form, we will accept forecasts as decimal proportions (i.e., `percent_visits_covid / 100`).
 To obtain state-level data, we filter the dataset to include only the rows where the `county` column is equal to `All`.

-We are working to make the Wednesday release of this dataset available on data.cdc.gov.
+The Wednesday release of this dataset will be available around mid-July on data.cdc.gov.
 Until then, we will update the dataset every Wednesday in the [`auxiliary-data/nssp-raw-data`](auxiliary-data/nssp-raw-data) directory of our GitHub repository as a file named [`latest.csv`](auxiliary-data/nssp-raw-data/latest.csv).
 These Wednesday data update contain the same data that are published on Fridays at [NSSP Emergency Department Visit trajectories](https://data.cdc.gov/Public-Health-Surveillance/NSSP-Emergency-Department-Visit-Trajectories-by-St/rdmq-nq56/about_data) and underlie the percentage ED visit reported on the PRISM Data Channel's [Respiratory Activity Levels page](https://www.cdc.gov/respiratory-viruses/data/activity-levels.html), which is also refreshed every Friday.
 The data represent the information available as of Wednesday morning through the previous Saturday.
 For example, the most recent data available on the 2025-06-11 release will be for the week ending 2025-06-07.

 ## Dates and Deadlines